The Journeys Program

 Through the Journeys program, Hospice of the Piedmont supports children and teens, ages 4 to 18, and their parents who are affected by the serious illness or the death of a loved one.
 Throughout the year, grief support groups are facilitated by a bereavement counselor and art therapists, helping families navigate the grief journey through expression of thoughts, feelings, and fears.
 Registered art therapists and trained volunteers use art and other creative means to help the children and teens express their inner feelings, while parents/guardians meet with a bereavement counselor for support in living with their own loss and to learn how best to support their grieving children.

-Groups meet for seven consecutive weeks starting on Thursday, September 18 (no group on October 2), from 5:30 p.m. until 7:00 p.m.
+Groups meet for seven consecutive weeks starting on Thursday, October 9, from 5:30 p.m. until 7:00 p.m.
 All groups will take place at the Hospice of the Piedmont office and a light dinner will be provided.

 For families who have been affected by the death of a loved one, the Journeys Fall Family Day Camp is for children and teens ages 5-18 accompanied by parents or guardians.
 Families will participate in activities and creative expression which will encourage bonding and communication, while memorializing their loved one.
 Activities include creative expression, scrapbooking, outdoor activities, grief education, lunch, snacks, and a meaningful closing ceremony.
 The Fall Family Day Camp will start at 8:45 a.m. and last until 4:30 p.m. at Triple C Camp in Charlottesville.

 Grief Education and Support for the Community